Actual conversation I had with my four-year-old a few weeks ago:

 For the icing:

-1/2cupunsalted butter at room temperature 5cupspowdered sugar 2tsp.vanilla 1/4cupmilk
+cup unsalted butter at room temperature

 Green food coloring